 Next, the audit results will be communicated to the board members and other important stakeholders, including the general public.
 A positive nonprofit audit result is something to be proud of, indicating that the organization is reputable, trustworthy and financially stable.

-Thorough preparation for the board meeting means having a full understanding of the organization’s financials and the journal entries in order to be able to answer questions from board members.
+Thorough preparation for the board meeting means fully understanding the organization’s financials and journal entries to answer board members' questions.

 Prepare an action plan for the management letter’s recommendations so that, after reviewing the results with the board and management, a discussion can be had concerning what needs improvement and implement solutions to fix any issues.

-At the end of the day, a nonprofit audit can seem like an overwhelming prospect, however it is an important aspect of healthy organizational financial governance.
-The key is thorough preparation, strong communication between all parties, and, of course, accurate year-long bookkeeping.
+A nonprofit audit can seem overwhelming at the end of the day; however, auditing is an important aspect of healthy organizational financial governance.
+The key is thorough preparation, strong communication between all parties, and accurate year-long bookkeeping.